BillJr99/Ursinus-CS173/_pages/Assignments/Introductory/asmt-warmup.md

 The purpose of this assignment is to get us setup for the course, both by getting to know each other better, and by setting up the software environment.

+We will submit this assignment using {{ page.info.chatname }}, so there is no need to write up any documentation or README (as we will in future programming assignments); it is fine to just follow the directions in each part and send me messages as appropriate.

 ## Personal Survey (5 Pts)

 I gave a couple of fun facts about myself in the class, but I want to get to know you all better.
 So please submit answers to the following questions as a private message to me on [{{ page.info.chatname }}]({{ page.info.chatlink }}).